Atomic Heart: Enchantment Under the Sea

-Taking place after Trapped in Limbo, P-3 interacts with one of the Twins' bodies, which allows Blesna to take over his glove and function similarly to CHAR-les.
-The two of them escape Facility 3826, though P-3's arm is injured in the process.
+Taking place after Trapped in Limbo, Sergey interacts with one of the Twins' bodies, which allows Katya to take over his glove and function similarly to Chariton.
+The two of them escape Facility 3826, though Sergey's arm is injured in the process.
 They reunite with Zinaida, who learns of her daughter's survival.
 She then sends them to Triton, an underwater facility where they can acquire tools to retrieve the rings.

-At Triton, P-3 and Blesna meet new allies: technician Nikolai, cetologist Nastya, and security officer Hunter.
+At Triton, Sergey and Katya meet new allies: technician Nikolai, cetologist Nastya, and security officer Hunter.
 After helping them relocate a school of dolphins, one is assigned to retrieve the rings.
-Zinaida later sends one of the Twins’ bodies to Triton, upsetting Blesna.
-Nikolai reveals he was sent to deliver Samodelkin, a high-tech repair system created by Dr. Lebedev, and identifies Blesna as its key activator.
-With Samodelkin, P-3 repairs his arm and links it to Blesna.
+Zinaida later sends one of the Twins’ bodies to Triton, upsetting Katya.
+Nikolai reveals he was sent to deliver Samodelkin, a high-tech repair system created by Dr. Lebedev, and identifies Katya as its key activator.
+With Samodelkin, Sergey repairs his arm and links it to Katya.

-As the group prepares to escape Triton, P-3 and Blesna are intercepted by MOR-4Y, a gigantic eel robot roaming the facility.
-Blesna, through Samodelkin's connection, transfers her consciousness to the Twin robot body, and assists P-3 in destroying MOR-4Y.
-The dolphin later returns and gives P-3 the rings, which he then puts on Blesna's hand.
-After taking a moment of respite on the surface, P-3 decides they are ready to pursue Zakharov.
+As the group prepares to escape Triton, Sergey and Katya are intercepted by MOR-4Y, a gigantic eel robot roaming the facility.
+Katya, through Samodelkin's connection, transfers her consciousness to the Twin robot body, and assists Sergey in destroying MOR-4Y.
+The dolphin later returns and gives Sergey the rings, which he then puts on Katya's hand.
+After taking a moment of respite on the surface, Sergey decides they are ready to pursue Chariton.